-Federal law prohibits possession of a firearm or ammunition by any person who has been “adjudicated as a mental defective” or involuntarily “committed to any mental institution.”1 No federal law, however, requires states to report the identities of these individuals when they become ineligible to possess firearms to the National Instant Criminal Background Check System (“NICS”) database, which the FBI uses to perform background checks prior to firearm transfers.
+No federal law, however, requires states to report the identities of these individuals when they become ineligible to possess firearms to the National Instant Criminal Background Check System (“NICS”) database, which the FBI uses to perform background checks prior to firearm transfers.
 As a result, state record reporting laws are critical to ensuring the accuracy and effectiveness of the background check system.

 In 2016, New Mexico enacted a law requiring the reporting of mental health information to NICS.
-Under the law, the administrative office of the courts must electronically transmit information about a court order, judgment or verdict to the FBI for entry into NICS regarding each person who has been adjudicated as a mental defective or committed to a mental institution2 and is therefore prohibited under federal law from receiving or possessing a firearm or ammunition.3
+Under the law, the administrative office of the courts must electronically transmit information about a court order, judgment or verdict to the FBI for entry into NICS regarding each person who has been adjudicated as a mental defective or committed to a mental institution3 and is therefore prohibited under federal law from receiving or possessing a firearm or ammunition.4

 - The terms “adjudicated as a mental defective” and “committed to a mental institution” have the same meaning as those terms are defined in federal regulations at 27 C.F.R.
 Section 478.11.